 To go along with the AICR’s guidelines, we want to make sure you have the knowledge you need to make sure your next shindig is healthy and cancer-free.
 So, without further ado, here are the important things to keep in mind the next time you grill.
 Check out this article for a more in-depth look at the way grilling creates toxic chemicals.

-The Truth About Grilling, PAHs, and HCAs
+✅The Truth About Grilling, PAHs, and HCAs ❌

-Another type of chemical created when we grill are polycyclic aromatic hydrocarbons, or PAHs.
+Another type of chemical created when we grill is polycyclic aromatic hydrocarbons, or PAHs.
 PAHs can also lead to cancer and are especially prevalent when meat is smoked.
 According to the National Cancer Institute:

 PAHs are formed when fat and juices from meat grilled directly over a heated surface or open fire drip onto the surface or fire, causing flames and smoke.
 The smoke contains PAHs that then adhere to the surface of the meat.”

-The Foods We Eat Matter
+🍔 The Foods We Eat Matter 🥦

-Where Does Your Food Come From?
+🔍 Where Does Your Food Come From❓

 The origin of our food is just as important as our diet.
 At TTAC, we’ve been writing about the importance of organic, non-GMO, whole foods for years.
 And the truth is that not all foods are created equal!
 When you go to the grocery store to pick up your fish, veggies, meats, and snacks, what you buy can make all the difference in preventing cancer.